I received The Mouse and The Miracle book and stuffed plush doll in exchange for writing this review. All opinions listed are 100% my own.

 Because of that, we all, myself included, have to fuel up in order to make sure we can withstand all the time involved in our outreach project.

 I am always on the go.
 Not only am I a mother, but I am also a full time work from home mom, a youth leader, a praise team singer, a writer, a homeschool mom, a secretary for my husband and more.
 Seriously — I think I need to clone myself!
 Thankfully, there are snacks like Jif to Go Dippers to keep me satisfied when the hunger strikes during one of my many errands I run daily.

 I just returned from San Francisco last week, and I brought back a suitcase full of goodies.
 I shopped for all of my friends and I found beautiful sparkling coffee mugs to give to them.
 I didn’t just want to give them just a mug though, so I decided to fill each one with yummy Werther’s Originals Fall flavored caramels.

 My daughter has taught herself over the years how to draw and just recently, she has taught herself how to paint.
 She has discovered a love for creating art in the most wonderful way — and for her — it is how she creates a #HappiMess. →']);" class="more-link">Continue reading

-This post has been sponsored by CVS MinuteClinic.
-All opinions and stories listed here are 100% my own.
+This post has been sponsored by JScreen.
+All opinions about genetic testing are 100% my own.